deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     ![](../images/lab_12_2.png){: .img-responsive width='30%'}

-	<div class='alert alert-info' markdown='1'>If you don't have any country information showing, first make sure that you have an internet connection (try `ping google.com`), then try this:
+	<div class='alert alert-info' markdown='1'>If you don't have any country information showing, first make sure that you have an internet connection (try `ping google.com`),

+    If you can't ping google.com, run this:

+        sudo ifdown eth1 && sudo ifup eth1

+    Once you can ping google.com, run this:

 		cd /var/www/so/squert/.scripts